Azure/iot-operations-sdks/go/mqtt/README.md

 func (c *SessionClient) RegisterDisconnectEventHandler(handler DisconnectEventHandler) (unregisterHandler func())
 ```

-RegisterDisconnectEventHandler registers a handler to a list of handlers that are called synchronously in registration order whenever the SessionClient detects a disconnection from the MQTT server.
-Note that since the handler gets called synchronously, handlers should not block for an extended period of time to avoid blocking the SessionClient.
+RegisterDisconnectEventHandler registers a handler to a list of handlers that are called synchronously in registration order whenever the session client detects a disconnection from the MQTT server.
+Note that since the handler gets called synchronously, handlers should not block for an extended period of time to avoid blocking the session client.

 <a name="SessionClient.RegisterFatalErrorHandler"></a>
 ### func \(\*SessionClient\) [RegisterFatalErrorHandler](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/connect.go#L39-L41>)